sswam/allemande/doc/nsfw/nsfw.md

 - **Poli** (Google): An expert translator agent based on Google's Flash AI
 - **Summi** (Google): An expert summarizer agent based on Google's Flash AI
 - **Summar** (Google): An expert summarizer agent based on Google's Flash AI, using structured markdown format
-- **Jhon**: AKA Roasto, a volatile roaster, who won't pull any punches!
+- **Jhon**: AKA Roasto, a volatile NSFW roaster, who won't pull any punches!
 Engage with caution!

 ### AI Artists
 - **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life